Your Genesys Blog Subscription has been confirmed!

 A contact center cloud evolution provides a good opportunity to consider changing your operational IT approach from in-house to a managed solution — carefully examining the trade-offs between financial benefits and functional capabilities.
 Consider change management practices that encompass your entire workforce and can complement any migration plan.

 Embracing a contact center transformation from on-premises to cloud should encompass rigorous planning that involves technical and business stakeholders.
 Consider these three points when evaluating your options.
 The best possible solution balances the financial benefits with the ability to support all your business requirements so you can maintain healthy operations.

-The Genesys EngageTM Multicloud architecture supports the most demanding business requirements of highly sophisticated enterprise contact centers globally — while providing greater business benefits through its Private Edition.
+The Genesys Multicloud CXTM Multicloud architecture supports the most demanding business requirements of highly sophisticated enterprise contact centers globally — while providing greater business benefits through its Private Edition.
 It also allows you to choose your cloud infrastructure vendor.

 By managing a true business transformation — technically and operationally — we’ve crafted prescriptive migration plans that make certain new and existing customers succeed when embracing the cloud.
-Check out the on-demand webinar about Genesys Engage and Microsoft Azure for more information.
+Check out the on-demand webinar about Genesys Multicloud CX and Microsoft Azure for more information.